Your browser is not optimized for viewing this website.

 $100

-with Rev. Franklin
+with Rev. Farmer

-Calendar Dec 17, 2022 at 6 pm
+Calendar Aug 19, 2024 at 6 pm

 This course continues the journey began in past 1 of unfolding the New Testament for the student.
 Emphasis is placed on the Epistles of Paul and the Books of Peter, Jude, and John.